 Weekly reading quizzes are quick checks of reading completion and comprehension.
 There will be ten reading quizzes over the course of the semester, one each week beginning in Week 2.
 These quizzes will be posted to Canvas and should be completed by the end of each week.

 Exams will be written in class.
-There are a total of 3 exams in this course, and practice exams and review sessions will be available for all 3.
+There are a total of 3 exams in this course, and they are weighted equally.
+Practice exams and review sessions will be available for all 3.
 If you are absent for an exam, you have seven days (one full week) to schedule a time to write the exam and to write it.
+There is a creative option for the third exam; a rubric for this option will be given later in the quarter.

 What is the grading scale?